Frequently Asked Questions

 Why do you need to do a conflict check and what is it?

 There is an old saying: "once a client, always a client".
 Thus, even if it is decades later, a lawyer cannot act against a former client, which is enforced by Law Society rules.
 To prevent conflicts, every lawyer will search their database when asked by anyone for help to confirm there is not a conflict.
-We search both you and any Opposing party in our database to make sure we have not worked on a legal matter involving the opposing party that would create a conflict in representing you for your current legal matter.
+We search for both your name and any Opposing party in our database to make sure we have not worked on a legal matter involving the opposing party that would create a conflict in representing you for your current legal matter.

 Why do you need my ID?